On Tuesday, September 21st 2021 people all over China will be celebrating Mid-Autumn Festival!

-For us in the West, it is another day off work, for Chinese it is a very important tradition which carries a strong connection to the full moon (that is why it is called the Moon Festival in honour of the moon).
+For us in the West, it is another day, for Chinese and some neighboring countries, it is a very important tradition which carries a strong connection to the full moon (that is why it is called the Moon Festival in honor of the moon).

-This Festival which is a national bank holiday in all provinces in China, features the amazing idea of seeing the same moon phase on or around the same date.
-At this day, all family members gather together to pray and have a dinner and afterwards children carry lanterns and stroll in parks or gardens or release them into the sky.
+This Festival which is a national bank holiday in all provinces in China features the amazing idea of seeing the same moon phase on or around the same date.
+On this day, all family members gather together to pray and have dinner.

-Mid-Autumn Festival is often called the Mooncake Festival for a traditional baked delicacy exchanged among family and friends.
+Mid-Autumn Festival is also often called the Mooncake Festival for a traditional baked delicacy exchanged among family and friends.

 Mooncakes are usually kept in traditional Chinese boxes so that they can look beautiful as a gift.

 Every mooncake has a very rich thick filling usually made from lotus seed paste and red bean.
 It has a thin crust and might contain salted duck eggs and yolks.
 The filling can be also made of sugar, jujube paste, ham, fruit or cream.

 They are usually eaten in small wedges accompanied by traditional Chinese tea.

 Each year we spent in China, we have been given about 20 different mooncakes from parents and teachers from our kindergarten, Chinese friends and neighbors.
 They would probably last till the next Mid-Autumn Festival.